Georgia man who fatally shot Ahmaud Arbery previously wrote racist messages, prosecutors say

-The revelations on Tuesday add to allegations that the McMichaels’ racism contributed to the fatal shooting Arbery.
+The revelations on Tuesday add to allegations that the McMichaels’ racism contributed to the fatal shooting of Arbery.
 A third defendant in the case, William “Roddie” Bryan Jr., 51, who filmed the shooting on his phone, also told investigators that Travis used the n-word after shooting Arbery three times, the Atlanta Journal-Constitution reported.

 Arbery’s death helped fuel racial justice protests in Georgia and nationally, fueled by news that prosecutors failed to charge the McMichaels for months after the father, a former police officer, and son claimed they thought the Black man was a suspect in recent burglaries.